Tag: gene johnson

 Jeff Johnson, Foss Insurance, 2010.

-The franchise once known as Moriarty Brothers won a total of 7 more GHTBL titles as Newman Lincoln-Mercury.
-The club fielded strong lineups thanks to players like Brian Crowley and Chris Peterson from the University of Hartford, Craig Steuernagle of the University of Connecticut and Ray Gilha from Eastern Connecticut State University.
+The franchise originally known as Moriarty Brothers won seven more GHTBL titles as Newman Lincoln-Mercury.
+The club fielded strong lineups due to players like Brian Crowley and Chris Peterson from the University of Hartford, Craig Steuernagle of the University of Connecticut and Ray Gilha from Eastern Connecticut State University.
 Dave Bidwell, an Assumption College graduate and seasoned veteran pitched effectively for the Gene Johnson franchise since 1976.
 Bidwell pitched until 2015 and currently holds the all-time GHTBL record for games started, wins and innings pitched.

 Dave Bidwell, Foss Insurance, 2009.